-- 1. Download the AM policy agent for your version of Apache HTTP Server from the ForgeRock BackStage website. - 2.
-Create a password file, for example \$HOME/.pwd.txt, that the agent installer reads when first connecting to AM to read its profile.
+- 1. Download the AM web agent for your version of Apache HTTP Server from the ForgeRock BackStage website. - Create a password file, for example \$HOME/.pwd.txt, that the agent installer reads when first connecting to AM to read its profile.
 The file should only contain the password string, on a single line.

-The password file should be read-only by the user who installs the policy agent.
+The password file should be read-only by the user who installs the web agent.

-'''

-$ chmod 400 $HOME/.pwd.txt
+\$ chmod 400 \$HOME/.pwd.txt

-'''